wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/index.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

 The Wazuh interface can be installed on a dedicated node or along with the Wazuh indexer.
-For the installation, a 64-bit operating system is necessary.
+A 64-bit operating system is necessary.

 - Hardware recommendations